| | TITLE Quick Instructions

 always runs in real time, you may want to revert to the

-faster hardware full-screen settings if using an older PC
+faster hardware fullscreen settings if using an older PC

 - All Amiga Forever configurations that use ADF, ADZ, HDF